utdemir/nixlisp/README.md

 ## Features

-* No IFD or recursive Nix.
+* No IFD.
 Just plain Nix.
 * Macros (non-hygienic)
 * Nix interop
   * Shares most of its data types with Nix